JellyRollJunior/steel-ball-messenger/README.md

     -   DISPLAY CONTROL LOGIC
         -   create navbar
             -   indicate which section is currently active (make it darker or color diff or smth)
-        -   move /current fetching into a hook
-            -   just pass the props to children. don't need a provider tbh
-        -   mayhaps move render page stuff into a context so we can access it from anywhere (don't need to pass down the set page thingy)
     -   chats
         -   search bar
         -   overflow